ewencai/GIFtoolsCookbook/content/AtoZ/em1dtm/assignUncertainties.rst

     :align: right
     :scale: 50%

-Since the raw data were formatted according to the Geosoft XYZ format, the transmitter and receiver information for the airborne survey must be set manually.
+Since the raw data were formatted in CSV format, the transmitter and receiver information for the airborne survey must be set manually.
 Additionally, only an altitude column was provided in the raw data.
 Therefore, we must use the topography and altitude information to determine the elevation of each data point.

     - :ref:`Create elevation from surface topography<objectElevFromSurface>`

-        - Click **at surface** and use the altitude data column from the TEMsounding object
+        - From the ``TKCdata_VTEM`` data object use the ``ralt`` data column to shift the location vertically.
         - :ref:`Set i/o header<objectSetioHeaders>` for Z to the elevation column you just created

     - :ref:`Add transmitters<objectEMaddTx>` to set the locations of the transmitters **relative to the current xyz data locations**.
 For the coincident loop system used for the survey we set the following parameters: